-Easy As Hacks Students Can Use To Save Serious Cash
+Easy As: 6 Hacks Students Can Use To Save Serious Cash

 Close-up piggy bank

 Close-up white piggy bank and US dollars.
-Isolated on white background
+Isolated on a white background

-• aged 16 – 24 years old and undertaking a full-time Australian apprenticeship?
+• 16 to 24 and engaged in a full-time Australian Apprenticeship

-If you’re a student or apprentice over 25…
+Are you a student or apprentice over 25?

 You may be eligible for Austudy.
 Austudy helps full-time students and apprentices aged 25 or more.
 You may be able to get Austudy if you are: